 Yes.
 Thaw them first and drain any liquid to avoid soggy gluten-free raspberry bars.

 Yes!
+Other fruit work in this recipe.
 Try blueberries, blackberries, or diced strawberries.

 More Gluten-Free Cookie Bar Recipes: